-And the best thing about simple guac is that it is vegan!
+And the best thing about simple guac is that it is gluten vegan, nut-free,2 and super easy to prepare!
 So, you can enjoy it any time of the day, seven days a week.
 If you are looking for everything there is regarding guacamole, read ahead!
 We have several fun facts regarding this avocado veggie dip for you!

 What is guacamole?